TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

    The Upgrade Wizard in the Install Tool.

 TYPO3 provides an upgrade wizard for easy upgrading.
-Go to the "Upgrade Wizard" section and take a look at the different wizards provided.
+Go to the :guilabel:`Upgrade` section and choose :guilabel:`Upgrade Wizard`.
+Take a look at the different wizards provided.
 You should go them through one by one.

-You must start by using the "Update database schema: Create tables and fields" wizard if it's displayed, which adds new tables and columns to the database.
+You must start with :guilabel:`Create missing tables and fields` if it's displayed, which adds new tables and columns to the database.

-Click "Execute".
+Click :guilabel:`Execute`.
 Now all :file:`ext_tables.sql` files from core and extensions are read and compared to your current database tables and columns.
 Any missing tables and columns will be shown and you'll be able to execute queries sufficient to add them.